 Explore the northern edge of Exmoor and the rugged coastline which continues on to Lynton & Lynmouth.
 Enjoy the wild and unspoilt landscapes, steep cliffs, hidden river valleys and the open moorland.

-Tarr Steps, a clapper bridge which crosses over the river Barle, and the Grade II* listed Landacre Bridge which carries traffic over the river are near Withypool, a wonderful village offering pub and tearoom, where perhaps you could take a walk and maybe see the large red deer herd.
+Tarr Steps, a clapper bridge which crosses over the river Barle, and the Grade II* listed Landacre Bridge which carries traffic over the river are near Withypool, a wonderful village offering pub and tearoom.

-Also nearby are the villages of Dulverton with great places to eat and shop and the Dulverton Heritage Centre offering a wealth of information and the popular Exmoor Pony Centre also Porlock and Porlock Weir offering great places to eat beautiful scenic walks, outdoor activities and the local Porlock Oysters.
+Also nearby is the village of Dulverton with great places to eat and shop and the Dulverton Heritage Centre offering a wealth of information and the popular Exmoor Pony Centre.
+Also, Porlock and Porlock Weir offering great places to eat, beautiful scenic walks, outdoor activities and the delicacy of local Porlock Oysters.

 Though the neighboring county of Dorset is better known for its fossils, Somerset also has some fantastic locations.
 The coastline of Watchet, Blue Anchor and Kilve are within a 40-minute drive and hold particular geological interest, with a variety of fossils being found along the coastline.